Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 ## What you have learned

-::: What you have learned:
+:::tip What you have learned:

 -	What the com.mojang folder is, where it is and what folders it contains
 -	How to setup your workspace